vuejs/vue-cli/docs/migrating-from-v3/README.md

 - In v3, the default babel preset used in `babel.config.js` is `@vue/app`.
 - In v4, we moved it to the plugin, so now it's named as `@vue/cli-plugin-babel/preset`

-It is because that `@vue/babel-preset-app` is actually an indirect dependency in the project.
+It is because that `@vue/babel-preset-app` is indeed an indirect dependency on the project.
 It works because of npm's package hoisting.
 But potential problems could still occur if the project has multiple conflicting indirect dependencies of the same package, or if the package manager puts stricter constraints on the dependency resolution (e.g. yarn plug'n'play or pnpm).
 So we now moved it to the project's direct dependency (`@vue/cli-plugin-babel`) to make it more standard-compliant and less error-prone.